HTTPArchive/almanac.httparchive.org/src/content/en/2021/javascript.md

 It is observed that so many features provided for improving the rendering time and resource loading time could be leveraged better to see the overall impact and get an even better experience with respect to the performance.

-Starting from adopting the features provided by the JavaScript and web community, making sure to use them wisely and ensuring that a tweak only improves the performance and doesn't instead increase the overload (for example, lazy loading all resources on a page is definitely not a good idea), is what it will take us to see these numbers even better in the coming years.
+Start by adopting the new features provided by the JavaScript and web community.
+However, make sure to use them wisely and ensure that they improve performance and don't instead increase the load, as some APIs can cause harm through overuse.
+For example, lazy loading should be applied selectively and not bluntly set on all resources on a page.
+Making appropriate use of the powerful APIs we now have access to, is what it will take to see these numbers improve further in the coming years.

 {# TODO - this sentence is long but not sure how to break it down #}